AdaptiveIntelligenceCircle/AIC-edgeOS/README.md

 ## 7. Interaction with IBCS

-AIC-edgeOS is designed to **expose introspection points**, not to embed reasoning logic directly.
+AIC-EdgeOS is designed to **expose introspection points**, not to embed reasoning logic directly.

 - OS executes
 - OS observes itself